Ronaldschouw/aws-cli/README.md

 # aws-cli
-AWS command line on Alpine
+AWS command line in a docker container with Alpine